 Join us around the campfire and under the stars.

-The Dance Center presentation of Emily Johnson is made possible by the New England Foundation for the Arts’ National Dance Project with lead funding from the Doris Duke Charitable Foundation and The Andrew W. Mellon Foundation.
-This project is supported by the Arts Midwest Touring Fund, a program of Arts Midwest that is funded by the National Endowment for the Arts, with additional contributions from the Illinois Arts Council Agency and the Crane Group.
+The Dance Center presentation of Emily Johnson is made possible by the New England Foundation for the Arts’s National Dance Project, with lead funding from the Doris Duke Charitable Foundation and The Andrew W. Mellon Foundation.
+This engagement is also supported by the Arts Midwest Touring Fund, a program of Arts Midwest that is funded by the National Endowment for the Arts, with additional contributions from the Illinois Arts Council Agency and the Crane Group.
 Additional support comes, in part, from a grant from the Western Arts Alliance Advancing Indigenous Performance Touring Fund and the Andrew W. Mellon Foundation.
-Additional support and partners include the City of Chicago Department of Cultural Affairs & Special Events and the Chicago Park District, the American Indian Center, the Chicago Architecture Biennial, and The Field Museum.
+Additional support and partners include the City of Chicago Department of Cultural Affairs and Special Events, the Chicago Park District, the American Indian Center, the Chicago Architecture Biennial, and The Field Museum.